-If when Jack climb the bean stalk in real life, then that would only confirm the thoughts that I had already have.
+If when Jack climbs the beanstalk in real life, then that would only confirm the thoughts that I had already have.
 The story of Hosea and Gomer (from the Bible, Hosea 1) some would say never physically happened.
 So what?
 If you know the story you have had already conceived the story in your mind.
 Do you really need Hosea and Gomer to act out the story before you can conceive the thought?
 You have already had the thoughts yet you have not seen Hosea or Gomer.
-Since the mind is the essence to all these examples, how does “truth” and “error” relates?
+Since the mind is the essence of all these examples, how does “truth” and “error” relate?
 Truth and Error only relate to the moral aspect of these thoughts.
-Morality brings all things into subjection – whether in mind or action, they must be tested by morality.
+Morality brings all things into subjection – whether, in the mind or the action, they must be tested by morality.
 For example, the thought of stealing without doing it is morally wrong.

 Thoughts should always maintain its belief even if the actions don’t show or confirm it.
 If the actions (I am healed) do not follow the thought (I want to be healed), then this would be doubting!
-If no actions follow a thought, then the mind would formulate failure responses which would reverse the original thought and would conceive the opposite expectation.
+If no actions follow a thought, then the mind would formulate failure responses that would reverse the original thought and would conceive the opposite expectation.
 If that contrary thought lingers, it would eventually manifest into actions (I am not healed).
-Thoughts should always maintain its belief even if the actions don’t show or confirm it.
+Thoughts should always maintain their belief even if the actions don’t show or confirm them.

 If you believe this, then you are a special – blessed person.
 The majority of the world stands by something completely different.
 They are governed by the saying “seeing is believing”, which means they don’t know the power of the mind.
 But you are different.
-The concept that a thought does conceive and materialize in our mind even without the actions, is the power of the mind.
+The concept that thoughts do conceive and materialized in our mind even without the actions is the power of the mind.
 Use it and you will “see” results.